 Tana Chaney was born in Sofia, Bulgaria in 1978.
 She has been living and working in Paris, France since 1997.

 She became interested in art through art books she discovered during her childhood.
-While studying in a high school of applied arts in Sofia, she discovered the materials she now works with – oil painting, watercolor, and drawing – which awoke in her the desire to create.
+While studying in a high school of applied arts in Sofia, she found the materials she now works with – oil painting, watercolor, and drawing – which awoke in her the desire to create.

 When she arrived in Paris at the age of nineteen, she was accepted to the École Nationale Supérieure des Beaux-arts (ENSBA), where she studied with Vladimir Velickovic and Dominique Gauthier.
 She graduated in 2003.

 In her work, Chaney explores the body, the space within it, and its interactions with the outside world: with nature and its metamorphoses, movements, momentum, and contradictions beyond a scale of time.

 The gallery Myriam Bouagal exhibited her first solo show, Corps, in January 2014, as well as her second show in June 2015, Ma place mon corps, which included inks and paintings.

 In September 2017, she presented her work in the Arrivage Gallery in Troyes.
 She published a collection of inks and texts for the occasion.

 In May 2019, she presented a selection of her inks and paintings with Loo & Lou Gallery during the JustLX art fair in Lisbon, Portugal at the Museu da Carris.
 From January to March 2020, the Loo & Lou Atelier hosted an exhibition of her paintings entitled Éclats de nuit.